MagicaJaphet/Extended-Slugbase-Features/IDEASGUY.md

     - Get exhausted only when throwing spears
 - Spear damage stuff?
 - Generate different types of spears from spear specks
+- Inability to use passages on Sleep/Death screen

 ## Cosmetic Features
 - ~~Artificer scar sprite~~